piq-energy/model-build-and-analysis-technical-exercise/README.md

 - Identify possible technical solutions for resolving any identified violations.
 - Integrate the identified solutions in the case and validate their effectiveness

-**Step 5: Data Visualization**
+**Step 5: Reporting**

+- Report the results of your analysis, including any constraints or violations identified.
-- Develop visualizations to aid in analyzing the results.
+- Consider adding visualizations to aid in analyzing the results.

 ## Guidelines